 The fully updated fourth edition incorporates important advances in pain management and mind–body medicine.
-It features new content on mindfulness, a “Quick Skill” section in each chapter with simple exercises that can have an immediate impact, updated supplementary reading and resources (including smartphone apps), and more.
+It features new content on mindfulness; a “Quick Skill” section in each chapter with simple exercises that can have an immediate impact; updated supplementary reading and resources, including smartphone apps; and more.
+At the companion website

 “The strategies in this book can be utilized with individuals of all ages who happen to suffer from a chronic pain condition….This book is priced very reasonably, is written very clearly, and has just the right amount of detail….Recommended to anyone with chronic pain or to any family dealing with and experiencing chronic pain.”—Child and Family Behavior Therapy

 “Caudill has developed a clinically tested program recognized throughout the world.
 Her program for chronic pain has been scientifically proven to significantly lessen anxiety and depression, as well as anger and hostility....The book is user-friendly, providing practical advice in an engaging fashion.
 Those who have used this approach report that in addition to lessening their suffering from pain, they have learned how to apply its principles to other aspects of their lives.
 They communicate better, have a more positive attitude, and frequently achieve other elusive health goals.
 Overall, they report having gained more control over their lives.”—The Pain Clinic (on the revised edition)